No results were found...

 You need a call-to-action (CTA) that works!

-In this chapter, we will share everything you need to know about CTAs in emails—from the placement to button text and design.
-But first, we’ll let you in on the secret to a successful email call-to-action.
+In this chapter, we'll share everything you need to know about CTAs in emails—from the placement to button text and design.
+But first, let’s get a clear understanding of what a CTA is.

-CTA stands for "Call to Action."
-In email marketing, a CTA is a button or link in your email that encourages the reader to take a specific action, such as "Buy Now," "Learn More," or "Sign Up."
-Think of it as a prompt that guides the reader on what to do next.
-Email marketers use CTAs to help drive their audience towards a desired outcome, like making a purchase, reading a blog post, or joining a newsletter.
+A CTA (Call-to-Action) is a button or link in your email that prompts the reader to take a specific action, such as "Buy now", "Learn more", or "Sign up".
+Think of it as a guide that directs your audience towards a desired outcome, whether that’s making a purchase, reading a blog post, or joining a newsletter.

-4. Make sure the CTA defines a clear action and links to a landing page that complements the email content to ensure a cohesive experience.
+5. Make sure the CTA defines a clear action and links to a complementary landing page.
+The CTA text and the page it leads to should feel like a cohesive experience.
+The CTA should always set a clear expectation for what will happen next.

-If you have a newsletter with multiple CTAs leading to different pieces of content, the secondary CTA buttons should be clearly aligned with each section.
+If you have a newsletter with multiple CTAs, ensure each button is clearly aligned with its corresponding content section.

 Here is an example from Handy.
-Their welcome email contains multiple calls-to-action that are organized really well.
+Its welcome email contains multiple calls-to-action that are organized really well.
 Your eyes start at the top and follow the flow of the CTA buttons down.

 Welcome to Handy email